ParastooSJ/kge_feq/README.md

+## Knowledge Graph Embedding for Factoid Entity Question Answering
+KGE-FEQ is a hybrid framework designed to address the challenges of answering factoid entity questions.
+Unlike traditional open-domain question answering systems that rely on the explicit mention of entities in text or structured knowledge graphs constrained by predefined schemas, KGE-FEQ leverages a textual knowledge graph.
+This approach integrates structured knowledge from knowledge graphs with textual relationships derived from large text corpora.
+By embedding both the entities and their textual relationships, KGE-FEQ effectively retrieves relevant triples and identifies the most appropriate entity to answer a given question, circumventing the limitations of formal query languages and shallow ontologies.

+KGE-FEQ operates through two main phases: Triple Retrieval and Answer Selection.
+In the Triple Retrieval phase, the model learns to retrieve a set of semantically related triples from a textual knowledge graph based on the question.
+Subsequently, during the Answer Selection phase, KGE-FEQ employs a knowledge graph embedding approach to score and rank entities within the retrieved triples.
+The model positions the embedding of the answer entity close to that of the question entity, taking into account the question, answer entities, and their textual relationships.
+Experimental evaluations demonstrate KGE-FEQ's superior performance across various benchmarks, outperforming existing methods in both open-domain and factoid entity question answering.
+## Files
 The data, models, results and baselines for TriviaQA, SQuAD Open, NQ, QBLINk and QANTA can be downloaded [here](https://drive.google.com/drive/folders/1fQUyknhOIdm2N2O-xj8oSECcPixy9w4F?usp=share_link)

 ## DATA